-Want to get in to gardening and don't know where to start?
+Want to get into gardening and don't know where to start?
 Gardening is great fun but if you don't take certain precautions you can end up losing valuable time.
-Set backs are part of the learning process but these top tips will help you avoid wasting time, so you can get on with enjoying your new hobby.
+Setbacks are part of the learning process but these top gardening tips for beginners will help you avoid wasting time, so you can get on with enjoying your new hobby.

 1. Upgrade your shovel